uclaioes/baaec-emv/report.md

 As documented in the project’s Case Study report, there were a number of large scale events which created challenges for the implementation of various elements of the AEH program’s scope.
 Significantly, these factors contributed to a reduction in the number of participant households from what was originally envisioned as well as significant delays in the installation of specific measures relative to their originally planned timelines of execution.
 Both of these outcomes significantly impacted the feasibility of the UCLA team’s original technical plan for the evaluation, measurement, and verification of the AEH program’s performance.

-Due to the time constraints associated with the CEC’s grant funding and the need to provide reporting documentation to CEC well in advance of the project’s formal termination date, a cut-off date had to be specified regarding which AEH program enrollees would be included in this EM\&V analysis.
+Due to the time constraints associated with the CEC’s grant funding and the need to provide reporting documentation to CEC well in advance of the project’s formal termination date, a cut-off date had to be specified regarding which AEH program enrollees would be included in this EM&V analysis.
 The choice of this date reflected the need to provide UCLA staff with the time necessary to obtain required data from the local utilities and project partners, to analyze this data, and document as a set of reporting deliverables.
 Relative to this cutoff therefore, it is important to recognize both new enrollments in the AEH program as well as the implementation of new measures for existing program enrollees is still ongoing and will likely continue to be so well beyond the formal completion of the CEC’s contracted project funding period.

-For the purposes of this EM\&V analysis therefore, the AEH program participant cohort consists of a total of 34 single-family homes.
+For the purposes of this EM&V analysis therefore, the AEH program participant cohort consists of a total of 34 single-family homes.
 The graphic on the left-hand portion of Figure XX, plots the requested program measures and their timelines of installation for each of these participant homes.
 Here each intervention is labeled as a colored point \- the absence of which indicates refusal by a participant.
 The timeline itself is also colored according to the set of dates which occurred prior to (green) or following from (red) the completion of all requested measures at each participant's home.
-The variable timing and duration of both these pre and post periods have important consequences for the EM\&V technical methodology, as limitations on the date range of the consumption data that was available for participant homes for the local utility providers resulted in corresponding limitations on the effective period of performance that was able to be evaluated for each home.
+The variable timing and duration of both these pre and post periods have important consequences for the EM&V technical methodology, as limitations on the date range of the consumption data that was available for participant homes for the local utility providers resulted in corresponding limitations on the effective period of performance that was able to be evaluated for each home.

 The graphic on the right hand portion of Figure XX provides some deeper insights into this variable period of performance issue.
 In this plot, the total duration and number of repeat days in the year for which pre-intervention consumption data was available as a direct point of comparison for the post-intervention period, for each household, is shown.
 As the sub-plot to the right illustrates, only two participants had a full 12 month period-of-performance with multiple dates of pre-period comparison data for the majority of the year.
 For the rest of the participants, the effective periods of performance varied significantly both in duration and time of year (season).
-This unfortunate outcome has significant impacts for the interpretation for the results of various planned EM\&V analyses that will be called out in subsequent portions of this report.
+This unfortunate outcome has significant impacts for the interpretation for the results of various planned EM&V analyses that will be called out in subsequent portions of this report.

 ![][image3]
 **Figure XX: The sub-plot at left depicts the timelines of completed AEH program interventions for each participant household.
 The  corresponding periods of performance are plotted for each, with pre- (Green) and post- (Red) implementation dates labeled.
 The sub-plot to the right illustrates the effective overlap between the pre-and-post periods, in terms of the numbers of corresponding dates (1 \- Blue, 2 \- Orange) as a series of labeled timelines.**